IDEA-Research/DN-DETR/README.md

 This repository is an official implementation of the [DN-DETR](https://arxiv.org/pdf/2203.01305.pdf).
 Accepted to **CVPR 2022** (score **112**, got **2 strong accept** and 1 weak accept!).
 Code will be avaliable soon.
 Stay tuned!

+##**Update 2022 March 8**
+We release another work [DINO:DETR with Improved DeNoising Anchor Boxes for End-to-End Object Detection](https://arxiv.org/abs/2203.03605) that for the first time establishes a DETR-like model as a SOTA model on the [leaderboard](https://paperswithcode.com/sota/object-detection-on-coco).
+Also based on **DN**.
+Code will be avaliable [here](https://github.com/IDEACVR/DINO).

 ## Introduction